Detecting App Usage

 if (navigator.userAgent.indexOf('median') > -1) {

-//run a JavaScript Bridge command only when in the app
+// Execute JavaScript Bridge commands only within the app

 median.module.command({'parameter':'value'});